sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 Fastmail was it: an Australian indie success story that offers an excellent user experience built on a foundation of data privacy and solid engineering.
 Honestly, I've been thinking of switching to Fastmail since [Neil Jenkins presented at Web Directions Code 2019] on the custom data compression it does to optimise its web app.
 The list of alternative email hosts is actually pretty short, with [Protonmail] and [iCloud+] the only others that seemed viable to me.

-But I do love me a good deep-dive into competing tech solutions, so the time I saved on shopping for email hosts I decided to spend on a fresh look at email clients for my Apple-ecosystem devices.
+But I do love a good deep-dive into competing software, so with the time I saved on shopping for email hosts
+I decided to take a fresh look at email clients for my Apple-ecosystem devices.
+If you're in a hurry, feel free to [skip to the end](#section-the-end) to see what I chose.
+Otherwise, strap in for some obsessive comparison-shopping!

-These are the ones that made my shortlist:
+These are the apps that made my shortlist:

 * **[Apple Mail]** (Mac, iPhone, iPad, Apple Watch) – AKA Mail.app.
 Despite a patchy record of quality in the past decade, which has included some almost unusably buggy releases, Apple's bundled app remains more of a robust all-rounder than almost any competitor (mostly just because of how long it's been around).
 The fact that it's included for free with Apple's operating systems is probably what makes it so hard for alternatives to make an honest buck, and why a cottage industry of add-ons and extensions exists for it.